Category Archives: Royal Deaths and Illnesses

 Willem I (the Silent), Prince of Orange; Credit – Wikipedia

 Born in 1533, Willem was the eldest of the twelve children of Willem, Count of Nassau-Dillenburg and his second wife Juliana of Stolberg-Wernigerode.
 Willem was being raised as a Lutheran but when he was eleven years old, his childless cousin René of Châlon, Prince of Orange died and left the Principality of Orange to Willem.
 Willem would receive land in present-day France, Germany, Belgium, and the Netherlands.
-However, Charles V, Lord of the Netherlands and Holy Roman Emperor, attached the condition that eleven-year-old Willem would convert to Roman Catholicism and receive a Roman Catholic education.
+However, Charles V, Lord of the Netherlands and Holy Roman Emperor attached the condition that eleven-year-old Willem would convert to Roman Catholicism and receive a Catholic education.
 Because of the immense inheritance, Willem would receive, his parents agreed.

 As a young man, Willem served at the court of Charles V, Holy Roman Emperor in Brussels and became a confidant of Charles.
 When Charles V abdicated, his younger brother Ferdinand became the Holy Roman Emperor and received Charles’ Austrian lands.
 The Spanish Empire, including the possessions in the Netherlands and Italy, was inherited by Charles’s son King Philip II of Spain.

 In 1568 the Netherlands, led by Willem, revolted against Philip II.
-This disagreement eventually caused the Eighty Years War which resulted in the independence of the northern United Provinces in 1581.
+This disagreement eventually caused the Eighty Years War resulting in the independence of the northern United Provinces in 1581.
 The United Provinces, also known as the Dutch Republic, was a confederation of seven provinces, now in the present-day Netherlands, which had their own governments and were very independent.

 For more information, see Unofficial Royalty: Willem I the Silent, Prince of Orange